Hard Cider Braised Chicken pairs tender chicken legs and apples with bacon, mustard, sage, and thyme for a comforting autumn dish.

 When in doubt, there’s nothing to do but pull out the Dutch oven and give it a try.

-Give me a minute to control my jazz hands over this dish, because I can think of no other words to describe it than “The Best!” chicken I’ve tasted in a while.
+Give me a minute to control my jazz hands over this dish, because I can think of no other words to describe it than “The Best!” chicken I’ve made in months.
 (Completely worthy of the capitalization and exclamation point.)

 The crisp, lightly tart flavor of the hard cider was enough to complement the bolder mustard, smoky bacon, and herbs, without being consumed by them.
 It was bright without being obnoxiously so.